ibm-cloud-docs/logs-router/iam-service-auth.md

 - A source service can be in the same account where the authorization is created or in another account.
 - The target service is always in the account where the authorization is created.

-    You can view whether the source service is located in the current account or another account by viewing the Source account column for the specific authorization on the [Authorizations](/iam/authorizations) page in the {{site.data.keyword.cloud}} console.{: tip}
+You can view whether the source service is located in the current account or another account by viewing the Source account column for the specific authorization on the [Authorizations](/iam/authorizations) page in the {{site.data.keyword.cloud}} console.
+{: tip}

 The following table lists the different S2S authorizations that you might need when you use the {{site.data.keyword.logs_routing_full_notm}} service: